Race and Ethnicity

-- Look at international news sources to get a sense of current political and societal issues in your host country.
+- Consult international news sources to understand current political and societal issues in your host country.

-- On the CIA World Factbook website, look for your host country’s page and research the “People and Society” section, where you can find the breakdown by ethnic group, religion, and race.
+- On the CIA World Factbook website, look for your host country’s page and research the “People and Society” section where you'll find the breakdown by ethnic group, religion, and race.